AbhishekShrivastav73/Problem-Solving-with-JS/README.md

 14) Seprate each digit of a number and print it on the new line
 15) Check if the number is Prime or not.

+## Functions (Function.JS file):

+1) Create a function named greet that takes a name as an argument and prints a greeting message to the console.
+2)  Write a function called square that takes a number as a parameter and returns its square.
+3) Create a function named isEven that takes an integer as an argument and returns true if it's even and false if it's odd.
+4) Create a function named countDown that takes a positive integer as a parameter and prints a countdown from that number to 1.

 ## Problems List: (Basic.Js File)

 1. **Hello, World!**